creamlike1024/EasyLPAC/README.md

 The Windows release and macOS release have lpac binary included.

-For linux, currently there is special package for various popular distributions (Sorry), you need put lpac binary to the lpac folder
+For linux, currently there is no special package for various popular distributions (Sorry), you need put lpac binary to the lpac folder

-Currently, only pcsc APDUINTERFAC and curl HTTPINTERFACE are supported.
+Currently, only APDUINTERFACE for pcsc and HTTPINTERFACE for curl are supported.

 # FAQ